What is a neural network? What is an algorithm?

 X

-Prep with 20 machine learning interview questions and answers
+25 machine learning interview questions with answers

 Employees with machine learning skills are in high demand.
-Companies in a variety of industries are investing in big data and artificial intelligence (AI).
+Companies in a variety of industries are investing in big data and AI.
 Machine learning is an effective analytics technique that allows AI to effectively interact with and process big data, making it essential.
 Whether applying for a job a data engineer, machine learning engineer or data scientist (whose roles are changing with the proliferation of automated machine learning platforms), applicants should have a fairly balanced understanding of the technical aspects of machine learning and their application in the enterprise.
 Interviewer questions for machine learning jobs -- whatever the title may be -- generally test:

 • Your understanding of the mathematical theories and algorithms that machine learning is based on.